 This is with some water only.
-Not beard shampoo.
 Some of you may be screaming into your screens right now feeling like you’ve been conned.
 Didn’t I just say wash before you trim?

 Sure.
 But this isn’t so much of a wash as it is a mild rinse.
-After you trim, there are likely going to be some loose hairs that need to come out.
+After you trim, there are likely going to be some loose hairs.

 If you don’t rinse it out now, it’ll be spilling out at the most inconvenient of times during the day.

-This is a great time to apply some beard oil .
+This may be a good time to apply some beard oil (Amazon Link).
 Beard oil is typically gentler and less drying than beard wash.
 It’s designed to stay on the beard, which is why you don’t want to wash it out.

-It’s often infused with nourishing oils like argan oil and jojoba oil.
-Applying it to a clean, freshly trimmed beard will give it a nice, healthy shine.
+It’s often infused with oils like argan oil and jojoba oil.
+Applying it to a clean, freshly trimmed beard will give it a subtle sheen.

-Brushing the beard keeps it neat, flat, and straight.
-It’s also great at re-distributing oils.
-This could be natural sebum oil or the beard oil you’ve just applied.
+Brushing the beard encourages it to stay neat, flat, and straight.
+It’s also great at distributing product through the beard.

-This may not be necessary, but if you were going to apply some styling product, save it until the very end.
+This may not be necessary, but if you were going to apply some styling product, it’s usually best to do it at the end.
 At the risk of stating the obvious, once you style that beard it’s important to disturb it as little as possible.

-Beard hygiene is an essential part of it all.
+Beard hygiene is important.
 It can ease discomfort and enhance appearances.

-It may not be the most fun part of growing a beard, but it’s crucial.
-Hopefully, this article has given you some practical advice you can start to act upon.
+It may not be the most fun part of growing a beard, but it’s important.
+Hopefully, this article has given you some practical advice you can act upon.

 Ready Sleek founder.
 Obsessed with casual style and the minimalist approach to building a highly functional wardrobe.
 Also a fan of classic, vintage hairstyles.